A census of dwarf galaxy satellites around LMC-mass galaxy NGC 2403: Data and Analysis

 This search yields a total of 227 candidate overdensities.
 Of those, 42 are associated with the main body of NGC~2403, and are thus excluded from further consideration.
 Another 36 detections are associated with DDO~44 and its tidal stream; these are also removed from the sample, leaving 149 candidates for more detailed examination.
-We generated diagnostic plots for all candidates, and examined each of them for evidence of a dwarf galaxy.
+We generated diagnostic plots as seen in the Appendix in Figures~\ref{fig:ddo44_diag} through \ref{fig:fakedwarf_diag_sb29} for all candidates, and examined each of them for evidence of a dwarf galaxy.
 The visual examination is critical, as any one of the panels (CMD, spatial distribution, radial density profile, image, and luminosity function) can contain features suggesting the presence of a candidate dwarf.
-Take, for example, the previously known dwarf MADCASH~1 \citep{Carlin2016}.
+Take, for example, the previously known dwarf MADCASH~1 \citep{Carlin2016}, whose diagnostic plots are seen in Figure~\ref{fig:madcash1_diag}.
 This candidate's RGB stars roughly delineate a metal-poor RGB in the CMD, the stars of which are concentrated in the spatial plot, and are visible in the image (including some unresolved, low surface brightness emission), and the luminosity function clearly differs from that of the background region.
+The candidate in Figure~\ref{fig:falsedet_diag}, on the other hand, shows no clear feature in the image or the spatial distribution, and its stars do not lie along a sequence consistent with being (and having the luminosity function of) an RGB at the distance of NGC~2403.
+This candidate is thus an obvious false detection.

 From the 149 candidates we examined, we identified only the known dwarf MADCASH~1 as a worthwhile candidate.
 Some candidates have enticing features in the diagnostic plots, but none make a convincing enough case to be considered bona fide dwarfs.
 It thus appears that the only NGC~2403 satellites detected in our dataset are MADCASH-1 and DDO~44.